 What we will see “outside” looking or doing Clinical examinations to a subject it’s called

 “phenotype“, what we have “written inside” DNA it’s called “genotype“.

-Phenotype it’s always a combination of dominance rules between genes (alleles) and what append to the subject in the place he grows and lives during ontogeny. so, if we look to the subject from outside, it’s not always so easy to understand which values we have in a couple of genes .
-We must do a genetic DNA TEST, when possible to know it for sure, and we say when it’s possible because of not all genes have been identified and studied yet.
+Phenotype it’s always a combination of dominance rules between genes (alleles) and what append to the subject in the place he grows and lives during ontogeny.
+So, if we “look” to the subject from outside, it’s not always so easy to understand which values we have in a couple of genes.
+We must do a genetic DNA TEST, when possible to know it for sure, and i wrote when it’s possible, because of not all genes have been identified and studied yet.